TEF

 Read the public adjudication order

-Customs adjudication orders are public documents.
-They record positions companies took before authorities — often reproducing the company's own group structure descriptions within the same record.
+Adjudication orders issued by Indian regulatory authorities are public documents.
+They record positions corporate bodies took before authorities — often reproducing the corporate body's own group structure descriptions within the same record.

 02

 Annual reports, BRSR filings, investor presentations and group structure descriptions are public.
-We read what the company tells the public about how it is organised and how its entities function.
+We read what the corporate body tells the public about how it is organised and how its entities function.

 03